casemiromjm/save-the-bales/README.md

 cd save-the-bales
 ```

-You should have three components.
-A `README.md` file (this), a `src/` folder with the project itself and a `lib/` folder with CGF library.

 For running the project it is only needed to start a HTTP local server, since the CGF library is shipped together with the project source code.
 There are a few ways to do this:

 ### Using Python